 UNIT 1 - PERSONAL INVESTIGATION 60%

-This will be a new project designed by each individual student, but building on area of study taken at AS level.
+This will be a new project designed by each individual student, but building on area of study explored in the lower sixth.
 This could be one self-contained assignment or a clearly defined series or set of work.

 The personal Investigation enables candidates to demonstrate an understanding of the inter relationship between an area of practical Art and the theoretical knowledge which informs which work, through specific skills of research, selection and judgement.
 This is the opportunity to produce ambitious pieces of art work that show development in a specialism eg painting/sculpture printmaking etc.